warexify/pornhub-dl/README.md

 ## Premium

 To enable premium, copy your Pornhub cookies and paste them to `./cookie_file`.
+The cookies file must be formatted after the `Netscape cookie file format`.
 The cookie file can be, for instance, created with his tool:

 https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/

+On top of that, create a second file `http_cookie_file` Simply copy the `Cookie` header of any logged in pornhub premium domain request.
+Those can be extracted using your browser's network debugging tool.